Tumulty-Web-Services/my-golf-score-app-pwa/README.md

 5. Overhaul functionality with storing data locally and remove any janky behavior
 6. Write stories and test for changes for all these changes
 7. Launch to vercel
-8. Test mobile and offline capabilities -- Impelment the queued push to the cloud feature
+8. Test mobile and offline capabilities (add next pwa and next offline) -- Impelment the queued push to the cloud feature
 9. Add domain https://app.golfjournal.io to hosting
 10. Add section for contributions to docs
 11. Research how-to & publish PWA